NixOS/nix.dev/source/tutorials/nix-language.md

 Build inputs are files that build tasks refer to in their precise description of how to derive new files.

 Since Nix language evaluation is otherwise pure, the only way to specify build inputs is explicitly with:

-- file system paths
+- File system paths
-- dedicated impure functions.
+- Dedicated impure functions.

 When run, a build task will only have access to explicitly declared build inputs.